 Plus one additional course from the following:

-* A student whose undergraduate transcript shows a “B” or better in a political science research methods course may petition the MAPA Coordinator for exemption from PLSC 500.
+* A student whose undergraduate transcript shows a “B” or better in a political science research methods course AND who passes a research methods exam administered by the Political Science Department may petition the Master of Arts in Public Affairs coordinator for exemption from PLSC 500.

 Students must complete the following four courses: